We all love makeup! It can make us look and feel more confident. However, there is one downside to makeup: it can prevent us from tanning.

-Tanning through makeup is not possible.
-In order to tan evenly you should avoid wearing makeup, since all foundations contain SPF.
-Dermatologists say using tanning beds is not safe as it can damage your DNA, and cause photo-sensitivity especially in conjunction with the chemicals found in your makeup.
+Tanning through makeup is possible.
+In order to tan evenly, you should avoid wearing makeup, since all foundations contain SPF.
+Dermatologists say using tanning beds is not safe as it can damage your DNA, and cause photo-sensitivity, especially in conjunction with the chemicals found in your makeup.

 If you’ve been wearing your makeup to the tanning bed or even out to the pool or beach, we’re fully advising you stop at once.

 It’s natural to wonder of course if wearing your usual face of makeup while tanning can have any effect, but let us assure you, it does, and one you’re not likely to like.
 For starters, it impedes your ability to tan evenly.
 But far worse than that is the damage that it can do.

 Keep reading and you’ll find out why you shouldn’t ever wear makeup in a tanning bed, or in any deliberate tanning situation!

 Why you can’t wear your makeup in a tanning bed

 The most important thing you should know about wearing makeup to the tanning bed is that it’s simply not safe.
 For one thing, that short term period after UV exposure, which you still get in the tanning bed, can create sunburn from UV radiation and aggravate skin conditions and diseases.